google/zetasql/docs/query-syntax.md

 In the proceeding example, an attempt was made to list of fruits in one column and vegetables in another, however the results don't reflect this.
-To get the intended results, use the `CORRESPONDING` specification.

-#### Set operation results when matching by column name

-To produce the intended results, match columns by name, using the `CORRESPONDING` specification.
+To produce the intended results, use the `CORRESPONDING` set operation to match the columns by name.
 In particular, this means:

 + When rows of the second input query contribute to the set operation, the columns are reordered so that the column names are in the same positions